 When the vaccine contains the same HA and NA as the strains in the community, vaccination decreases infections by 70 to 90% in healthy adults.
-In the institutionalized elderly, vaccines are less effective for prevention but decrease the rate of pneumonia and death by 60 to 80%.
-Vaccine-induced immunity is decreased by antigenic drift and is absent if there is antigenic shift.
+In institutionalized older patients, vaccines are less effective for prevention but decrease the rate of pneumonia and death by 60 to 80%.
+A higher-dose formulation of the vaccine is recommended for adults > 65 years.

-LAIV is given intranasally at a dose of 0.25 mL in each nostril.
-It may be used for healthy people aged 2 to 49 yr.
-This vaccine is not recommended for high-risk patients, pregnant women, household contacts of patients with severe immunodeficiency (eg, with hematopoietic stem cell transplants), or children who are receiving long-term aspirin therapy.
-Also, it should not be given until 48 h after stopping drug treatment of influenza.
 Adverse effects associated with the vaccine are mild; rhinorrhea is the most common, and mild wheezing may occur.
-LAIV should not be given to children who are < 5 yr and have reactive airway disease (eg, known asthma, recurrent or recent wheezing episodes).
+LAIV should not be given to children who are < 5 years and have reactive airway disease (eg, known asthma, recurrent or recent wheezing episodes).

-A complete list of vaccines for the 2013-2014 season, is available from the CDC (see CDC Influenza Vaccines ).
+A complete list of influenza vaccines for the current season is available from the Centers for Disease Control and Prevention.